sparc4-dev/Artificial-Images-Generator/README.md

 - bin: 1 or 2
 - texp: greater or equal than 1e-5

-Beyond the paramater presented previously, there are a set of optional paramaters.
+Beyond the paramaters presented before, there are a set of optional paramaters.
 They are the CCD temperature (ccd_temp), the CCD serial number (serial_number), the image bias level (bias_level), and the directory where the image should be saved (image_dir)

 - ccd_temp: from 0 ºC to -70 ºC
 - serial_number: 9914, 9915, 9916, or 9917